Reflections on Humility Life has strange ways of teaching us the lessons we are supposed to learn. Often these ways...Read More

 This mindset is deep and automatic.
 Because it is a language which continuously learns and adjusts we have the power to re-shape it.

-How does mindset affect your experiences?
+How does mindset affect your experience?

 Your mindset will dictate what stimuli in your environment you pay attention to, what memories you hold on to, what intentions and expectations you project into the future and how you interpret life events.